hcds-itu/hdilab-itu.github.io/_data-jams/2023-04-11-stable-diffusion.md

 We loosely follow this plan but are open to drop-ins as time permits.

+| 16.00 | Arrival and snacks
-| 16.00 | Light introduction to Stable Diffusion and setup
+| 16.05 | Light introduction to Stable Diffusion and setup
 | 16.20 | Introduction to the activity
 | 16.30 | Experiment with text-to-image to create visualization prototypes
 | 17.00 | Check in and informal chat
 | 17.15 | Draw sketches to be used and experiment with the image-to-image approach
 | 17.45 | Reflections, wrap-up, and informal chat
+| 18.00 | Informal chats and snacking

 ## Expectations